-The values of the transmission($T $) and reflection($ R $) amplitudes are calculated for all the sub-cases shown in Fig. \ref{revealed} and they are given in Appendix A. Note that for potentials which lack inversion symmetry about any chosen point, (e.g. asymmetric double deltas) the presence of nontrivial phases in $ T $ and $ R$ contribute to the expected lack of inversion symmetry in the Green's functions.
+The values of the transmission($T $) and reflection($ R $) amplitudes are calculated for all the sub-cases of eq. (\ref{potentials}) and they are given in \hyperref[AppendixA]{Appendix A}.
+Note that for potentials which lack inversion symmetry about any chosen point, (e.g. asymmetric double deltas) the presence of nontrivial phases in $ T $ and $ R$ contribute to the expected lack of inversion symmetry in the Green's functions.